NEON IS A COMMUNITY COLLABORATIVE

 Edna is the DEI and Training Coordinator at NEON.
 She has worked in higher education supporting students from marginalized communities to achieve success in higher education.
 She is a valuable asset and advocate in NEON’s efforts to address diversity, equity, and inclusion, both internally and in the services we provide.

-Kinda is NEON’s Training Program Project Manager, a position that coordinates activities for the training program, assists in registration and scholarships, data collection, and provides participant support.
+Kinda is the Training Program Project Manager, a position that coordinates activities for the training program, assists in registration and scholarships, data collection, marketing, visual and website design, and provides participant support.
 Kinda is a lifelong rural who studied at Westwood College online where she earned her BS in Visual Communications.

 Cami Miller is the Training Coordinator at NEON.
 She was trained by NEON as a CHW in 2017, and contracted with them with various projects over the years.
 She also worked as a certified recovery mentor with substance use, as a mental health peer support person and as a CHW in houselessness.
 She recently joined NEON as trainer and is excited to be back where her ardor for traditional health work began.